SarahADominguez/STA380-DSSM/README.md

 Something else I noticed is that quite a few of the rules are 2-3 items together and the inclusion of a 4th.
-A lot of times this 4th item doesn't have as close of an association with the other items, BUT it is considered a necessity, such as:
+A lot of times this 4th item doesn’t have as close of an association with the other items, BUT it is considered a necessity, such as:

-Butter, root vegetables, and whole milk --\> rice
+Butter, root vegetables, and whole milk –\> rice

 I personally do not necessarily see a connection with these foods, however they are considered essential household foods.
 Perhaps, when we